The Tradition of the Legacy Robe

 Luck is a funny thing.
-For over half a century, no musical has opened on Broadway without the blessings of a magical garment called the Gypsy Robe.
+For over half a century, no musical has opened on Broadway without the blessings of a magical garment called the Legacy Robe (formerly the Gypsy Robe).
 It brings with it luck, tradition, and a sense of community.

 In a fun attempt to ease the jitters of a friend on the opening night of Call Me Madam, Bradley sent a dressing robe he received from another chorus member and claimed it was a legendary good luck charm worn by the beauties in the Ziegfeld Follies.
 Bradley also added a charm from his own successful show, a large rhinestone to represent the musicals hit song, “Diamonds Are a Girl’s Best Friend.”
 Again, the show was a hit!